 “Be still and know that I am God.”

-I tried centering prayer for a month.
+I tried centering prayer for a month, and may have gotten it totally wrong.

 Centering prayer doesn’t look like much.
 I sit down, usually in my desk chair, but whatever’s around will do.
 And that’s it.
 I just sit there in silence – sometimes for five minutes, sometimes for ten minutes.
 I tried doing it as I fell asleep in bed, but as it turns out, that’s not quite recommended if you want to remember what you were doing and journal about it.
 Although, in theory maybe there is something beautiful about praying yourself to sleep.
 I reflected on this a little bit, but I think there is a spiritual analog between sleep and death.
 The idea of praying yourself to sleep and living unto death is one of my lasting personal questions and takeaways.
 That practice doesn’t bear its fruit in a good journal, however.